SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/portfolios.md

 **D**: > 20%
 **E**: <= 20%

-### Reliability, Security Vulnerabilities, Security Hotspots Review, and Maintainability Ratings
+### Reliability, Security Vulnerabilities, Security Review, and Maintainability Ratings

-The Reliability, Security Vulnerabilities, Security Hotspots Review, and Maintainability ratings for a Portfolio are calculated as the average of the ratings for all projects included in the Portfolio.
+The Reliability, Security Vulnerabilities, Security Review, and Maintainability ratings for a Portfolio are calculated as the average of the ratings for all projects included in the Portfolio.

 SonarQube converts each project's letter rating to a number (see conversion table below), calculates an average number for the projects in the portfolio, and converts that average to a letter rating.
 Averages ending with .5 are rounded up resulting in the "lower" of the two possible ratings, so an average of 2.5 would be rounded up to 3 and result in a "C" rating).

-This gives an "problem density" measure on the four axes of Reliability, Security Vulnerabilities, Security Hotspots Review, and Maintainability for your Portfolio.
+This gives an "problem density" measure on the four axes of Reliability, Security Vulnerabilities, Security Review, and Maintainability for your Portfolio.

 Rating conversion: